javivi001/horus/README.md

 ## News of these fork:

 01 - Ago - 2015 .- Never more change the possition of the patther on calibration!
-Just put in front of the camera, adjust camera and the calibration engine will do the rest.
+Just put in front of the camera, adjust the camera settings, and the calibration engine will do the rest.

 ## What's Horus?